...

 Carriacou derives its name from the Kalinago term ‘Kayryouacou’, signifying land surrounded by reefs.
 Archaeological findings of pottery tools indicate that the initial settlers on the island were the Arawaks from South America, succeeded by successive waves of inhabitants culminating with the Kalinago.

 The French became the first European settlers in Carriacou around the 1740s.
-In 1763, the island, along with Grenada, was ceded to the British.
+In 1763, the British took over Carriacou and Grenada.
 Despite the predominant African descent of Carriacou’s population, traces of European influences persist in the lifestyle of its residents in the names of towns, cities, and people.
 Of particular note is the enduring traditional wooden sloop boat building craft passed on by Scottish settlers on the islands.

 Grenada